 Text

-Does not apply any formatting to the data, and show it exactly as it appears in the database.
+Does not apply any formatting to the data and shows it exactly as it appears in the database.

 Border

-Alter the width and color of the cell borders.
-To set a color for a cell border, enter a color code or select a color from the picker.
+Alter the width and colour of the cell borders.
+To set a colour for a cell border, enter a colour code or select a colour from the picker.
 To set the width of the border, enter a pixel value, or use the arrows to make the border thicker or thinner.

-To set all the cell borders to the same color and width, check the Make Borders Fixed checkbox.
+To set all the cell borders to the same colour and width, check the Make Borders Fixed checkbox.

 Tip: If gridlines are enabled for the Report Viewer, then cell borders will show in addition to the gridlines.